-IRS Letter 531 notifies that the IRS has adjusted your return following an audit and you owe money.
-You may no longer appeal to the IRS because you either missed the deadline to appeal or lost your appeal.
+IRS Letter 531 notifies that the IRS has adjusted your tax return following an audit and you owe money.
+You may no longer appeal to the IRS because you missed the appeal deadline or lost your appeal.
 Your only remaining options are to accept the decision or file a petition with the United States Tax Court.

 Why does the IRS send Letter 531 (Notice of Deficiency)?